-- 1.1 The purpose of the report is to present the Overview and Scrutiny Committee with the outcome of the consultation on proposals for the Council's provision of playing fields, outdoor sports facilities and parks pavilions to support a more financially sustainable provision and update the Committee on current Community Asset Transfer (CAT) progress. - 1.2 The outcome of the consultation will be reported to Cabinet, and any views of the Committee will form part of that report.
+- 1.1 The purpose of this report is to provide detailed feedback to Cabinet on the public consultation undertaken between 17 April and 10 July 2019 on proposals to make the Council's provision of playing fields, outdoor sports pitches and parks pavilions more financially sustainable moving forward. - 1.2 In addition, this report puts forward recommendations to support a financially sustainable future provision of facilities and provides an update concerning current Community Asset Transfer (CAT) progress.